 Tutte~\cite{tutte54} showed how the \emph{dichromatic polynomial} of a graph (Whitney rank generating function) is equivalent to the \emph{dichromate} of the graph (specializing to the chromatic polynomial and, dually, to the flow polynomial).
 Zaslavsky~\cite{zas95} defines the dichromatic polynomial of a biased graph (of which a signed graph is a special case) and develops analogous properties to the dichromatic of a graph.
 In contrast to the case of graphs, however, Zaslavsky's bivariate dichromatic polynomial of a signed graph does not qualify as being the dichromate of a signed graph since it does not in general yield the number of nowhere-zero flows as an evaluation.
-In order to enumerate both flows and colorings of signed graphs the dichromatic is not sufficient: the trivariate \emph{signed Tutte polynomial} of this paper is needed, defined in Section~\ref{sec:signed_tutte}, which contains the dichromatic polynomial as a specialization (see equation~\eqref{eq:Q} below).
-Our main results are that, similarly to the Tutte polynomial of a graph, the signed Tutte polynomial includes among its evaluations the number of (nowhere-zero) $G$-flows and the number of proper $G$-colorings for a given finite additive abelian group~$G$.
+In order to enumerate both flows and colorings of signed graphs the dichromatic is not sufficient: the \emph{trivariate Tutte polynomial} of this paper is needed, which contains the dichromatic polynomial as a specialization (see Section~\ref{sec:signed_tutte} below).

+Our main results are that, similarly to the Tutte polynomial of a graph, the trivariate Tutte polynomial of a signed graph includes among its evaluations the number of (nowhere-zero) $G$-flows and the number of proper $G$-colorings for a given finite additive abelian group~$G$.
 (The points of evaluation depend on $|G|$ and $|2G|$, where $2G=\{x+x:x\in G\}$.)
-Furthermore, we show that the number of nowhere-zero $G$-tensions can be obtained from the polynomial evaluated at two different points (dependent on $|G|$ and $|2G|$).
+Furthermore, we show that the number of nowhere-zero $G$-tensions of a signed graph can be obtained from its trivariate Tutte polynomial evaluated at two different points (dependent on $|G|$ and $|2G|$).